Elizabeth Gaskell: Character and influences

-A beautiful young woman, Elizabeth was well-groomed, tidily dressed, kind, gentle, and considerate of others.
+Much of Gaskell's childhood was spent in Cheshire, where she lived with her aunt Hannah Lumb in Knutsford, the town she immortalized as Cranford.
+They lived in a large red-brick house called The Heath (now Heathwaite).
+She grew to be a beautiful young woman, well-groomed, tidily dressed, kind, gentle, and considerate of others.
 Her temperament was calm and collected, joyous and innocent, she revelled in the simplicity of rural life.
-Much of Elizabeth's childhood was spent in Cheshire, where she lived with her aunt Hannah Lumb in Knutsford, the town she immortalized as Cranford.
-They lived in a large red-brick house called The Heath (now Heathwaite).

 From 1821 to 1826 she attended a school in Warwickshire run by the Misses Byerley, first at Barford and from 1824 at Avonbank outside Stratford-on-Avon, where she received the traditional education in arts, the classics, decorum and propriety given to young ladies from relatively wealthy families at the time.
 Her aunts gave her the classics to read, and she was encouraged by her father in her studies and writing.
 Her brother John sent her modern books, and descriptions of his life at sea and his experiences abroad.

-After leaving school at the age of 16, Elizabeth travelled to London to spend time with her Holland cousins.
+After leaving school at the age of 16, she travelled to London to spend time with her Holland cousins.
 She also spent some time in Newcastle upon Tyne (with the Rev William Turner's family) and from there made the journey to Edinburgh.
-Her stepmother's brother was the miniature artist William John Thomson, who in 1832 painted a portrait of Elizabeth Gaskell in Manchester (see top right).
+Her stepmother's brother was the miniature artist William John Thomson, who in 1832 painted her portrait (see top right).
 A bust was sculpted by David Dunbar at the same time.